dortania/OpenCore-Legacy-Patcher/docs/VENTURA-DROP.md

 BCM94328, BCM94322 and Atheros WiFi cards will not function under Ventura, as Ventura has broken legacy WiFi patches.

+## Ivy Bridge and older CPU support (Pre-AVX 2.0)

+OpenCore Legacy Patcher supports booting and updates on these machines, a way to implement automatic dyld cache swap was added.
+However, power management is currently not functional.

+* Note: AVX 2.0 is required for Vega and Navi drivers, making these cards non-functional under Ventura when a Pre-AVX 2.0 CPU is used, which includes all classic Mac Pros.
+Therefore Polaris is the newest architecture functional with these machines.

 ## Non-Metal support

+Currently not supported.
 Apple has changed the graphics stack significantly to support new features (such as Stage Manager) by adding a new layer called WindowManager, breaking all previous patches.
 Therefore an estimated time for non-Metal support cannot be provided, as this has created a much greater challenge.

-## Pre-AVX 2.0

-OpenCore Legacy Patcher fully supports booting and updates on these machines, a way to implement automatic dyld cache swap was added.
-However, AVX 2.0 is still required for Vega and Navi drivers, meaning these cards won't function under Ventura when a Pre-AVX 2.0 CPU is used.